jlouis/safetyvalve/README.md

 * `sv_queue_ets` - An ETS based queue.
 Jobs are stored in an `ordered_set` ETS table as `{Timestamp, Job}` and are picked by calling `ets:first/1`.
 * `sv_codel` - A CoDel classifier (Controlled Delay - pronounced 'coddle').
 CoDel is a *parameterless*, *burst permitting* delay controller. the CoDel algorithm targets a given wanted latency for a job in queue and begins rejecting jobs if that latency is not met.
 Also, it has hysteresis-like capabilities which allows the algorithm to handle sudden bursts of traffic. **CoDel is currently experimental**.
+* `{sv_codel, [Target, Interval]}` - A CoDel classifier with tuned parameters.
+The `Target` parameter determines the desired queue latency in ms. The default is 5ms, used by the parameterless CoDel classifier.
+The `Interval` parameter defines the window before CoDel should begin dropping packets.
+The default is 100ms.
+So if we have been above the target for interval ms, then the queue algorithm will begin dropping.
+For some jobs, however, it may be desirable to tune these parameters up. **CoDel is currently experimental**.

 The rest of the configuration will tell the queue to poll once every 1000ms via the `hz` value.
 Setting this value lower makes the queue reconsider